Ever thought to yourself, where's my nearest waterfall? Explore our guide on the best UK waterfall walks.

 Known across the UK as ‘Waterfall Country’, this is the ideal day out if you’re looking for a selection of aquatic cascades.
 Although the area’s main tourist attraction is Henrhyd falls (famous for its performance as as the Batcave in The Dark Knight Rises film), the Four Falls trail, just a few miles east is regarded by many as the pinnacle of waterfalls walks Wales has to offer.

 The four waterfalls, (known as Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira respectively) are all impressive in their own special way, although its highly advisable to finish with Sgwd-yr-Eira, as you will have the opportunity to walk behind the cascade and negotiate the somewhat slippery path.
-Open all year round, this is a circular waterfall walk that is perfect whatever the weather.
+In the summer, it's ideal for paddling and even swimming, but it's open all year round and is a fantastic UK waterfall walk that is perfect whatever the weather.

 Eas a' Chual Aluinn, Highlands, Scotland

-Deriving from the Gaelic name meaning ‘waterfall on the beautiful tresses’ Eas a’ Chual Aluin stands 200m above surface, and is the tallest waterfall in the UK.
+This is one of the more difficult UK waterfall walks, but if you're an experienced hiker, it's certainly worth the effort!
+Deriving from the Gaelic name meaning ‘waterfall on the beautiful tresses’, Eas a’ Chual Aluin stands 200m above sea level, and is the tallest waterfall in the UK.
 It’s three times the height of Niagara falls, with the best vantage point at the very top of the falls, looking out over the Assynt area of the highlands and stunning view out along Loch Glencoul.

 During the winter it will be required that visitors use an ice axe, crampons and that they understand how to use them correctly.
 While this may sound like a lot to worry about, the conditions can get very difficult and your safety should always be the number one priority.
 Alternatively, if you’re looking for an easier way to experience Eas a’ Chual Aluinn, there is also the option to visit the waterfall via boat coming from the fishing hamlet Kylesku, with the chance to see a wide range of aquatic wildlife including seals.